franklyinnovations/bot-framework/README.md

 ## Components
 Botler uses three components to build a bot, **intents**, **actions** and the **reducer**.
 * **Intents** take a text input (and potential the conversation so far) and return the intent of the user, for example "tell me weather in London" maps to {action:'weather', details:{ location: 'London' } }
-* **Actions** take intents and the state of the conversation to run an action such as querying an API and sending the results to the user
+* **Skills** take intents and the state of the conversation to run an action such as querying an API and sending the results to the user
 * The **Reducer** takes multiple intents and reduces it to the correct one
+* The **User** is a simple object the holds the current state, detected intent, and conversation (if intents require rocessing of the entire conversation).
+It is easily entended by adding more keys to hold application specific info (such as a unique user id).

 ## Built-in functionality
 Botler comes with a few key intents already installed.
 Some are